Neuroimmunology

 The legs and arms become stiff, clumsy, slow, and weak, making it difficult to walk or carry out tasks requiring fine hand coordination.
 Speech may become slowed and slurred.
 Individuals may have difficultly balancing, increasing the risk of falls.
 Affected individuals may also experience emotional changes and become easily startled.

 Progressive muscular atrophy (PMA) is a rare disease marked by slow but progressive damage to only the lower motor neurons.
 It largely affects men, and usually at a younger age than most other adult-onset MNDs.
 Weakness is typically seen first in the hands and then spreads into the lower body, where it can be severe.
-Other symptoms may include muscle wasting (shrinking), clumsy hand movements, twitches, and muscle cramps.
 The torso muscles and breathing may become affected.
 Exposure to cold can worsen symptoms.
-A diagnosis can turn out to be slowly progressive ALS, in some cases.
+Other symptoms may include:

 Spinal muscular atrophy (SMA) is an inherited disease that affects lower motor neurons.
 It is the most common genetic cause of infant mortality.
-Defects in the SMN1 gene result in a loss of the SMN protein.
-Low levels of the SMN protein cause lower motor neurons to deteriorate, producing muscle weakness and wasting.
+Defects in the SMN1 gene result in a loss of the SMN protein, which causes the lower motor neurons to deteriorate, producing muscle weakness and wasting.
 This weakness is often worse in the proximal muscles, which are closer to the center of the body (e.g., torso, thigh, and arm), than distal muscles which are further away (e.g., hands and feet).

 SMA is classified into three main types—based on age of onset, severity, and progression of symptoms.
 Generally, the earlier symptoms start to appear, the greater the impact on motor function.
 All three main types are caused by defects in the SMN1 gene.

-SMARD1, or spinal muscular atrophy with respiratory distress type 1, is a rare, genetically distinct form of SMA.
+Spinal muscular atrophy with respiratory distress type 1 (SMARD1) is a rare, genetically distinct form of SMA.
 The disorder is caused by mutations in the IGHMBP2 (immunoglobulin helicase μ-binding protein 2) gene.
 Symptoms appear during infancy, between ages 6 weeks and 6 months.
 Children with SMARD1 suddenly may be unable to breathe due to diaphragm paralysis and may develop weakness in their distal muscles.

 Congenital SMA with arthrogryposis is a rare disorder that appears at birth.
 Symptoms include severe muscle contractures, making babies unable to extend or flex the affected joints.
 In the majority of cases, both the arms and legs are affected.
 Other symptoms include scoliosis, chest deformity, respiratory problems, unusually small jaws, and drooping of the eyelids.

-Kennedy’s disease (spinal and bulbar muscular atrophy, bulbo-spinal muscular atrophy, X-linked spinal and bulbar muscular atrophy) is an X-linked recessive disease that affects men.
+Kennedy's disease (also known as spinal and bulbar muscular atrophy, bulbo-spinal muscular atrophy, X-linked spinal and bulbar muscular atrophy) is an X-linked recessive disease that affects men.
 It is caused by mutations in the gene for the androgen receptor.
-Daughters of individuals with Kennedy’s disease are carriers and have a 50 percent chance of having a son affected with the disease.
+Daughters of individuals with Kennedy's disease are carriers and have a 50 percent chance of having a son affected with the disease.

 The onset of symptoms varies but most commonly the disease is first recognized between 20 and 40 years of age.
 Generally, the disease progresses very slowly.
-Early symptoms may include tremor of outstretched hands, muscle cramps during physical activity, and muscle twitches.
-Individuals also may have weakness of the facial, jaw, and tongue muscles, leading to problems with chewing, swallowing, and speaking.
+Early symptoms may include:

 Over time, individuals develop weakness in the arms and legs, often beginning in the pelvic or shoulder regions.
 They also may develop pain and numbness in the hands and feet.
 However, individuals tend to retain the ability to walk until the later stages of the disease, and many have a normal lifespan.

-Post-polio syndrome (PPS) can strike polio survivors decades (some 30 to 40 years) after they have recovered from the initial illness, which can cause major damage to motor neurons.
+Post-polio syndrome (PPS) can strike polio survivors up to four decades after they have recovered from the initial illness, which can cause major damage to motor neurons.
 Symptoms include fatigue, muscle and joint weakness, and pain that slowly gets worse over time, muscle atrophy and twitches, and decreased tolerance to cold.
 These symptoms appear most often among muscle groups affected by the initial polio illness.
 Other symptoms include difficulty breathing, swallowing, or sleeping.

 Older people and those individuals most severely affected by the earlier disease are more likely to experience symptoms.
 Some individuals experience only minor symptoms, while others develop muscle atrophy that may be mistaken for ALS.
 PPS is usually not life-threatening.
 Doctors estimate that 25 to 50 percent of survivors of polio generally develop PPS.